michaelgiraldo/logto/README.md

 - Our team takes security seriously, especially when it relates to identity.
 If you find any existing or potential security issues, please do not hesitate to email 🔒 [security@logto.io](mailto:security@logto.io).
 - About other bug reports, feature requests, and feedback, you can:
   - Directly 🙋 [open an issue](https://github.com/logto-io/logto/issues/new) on GitHub;
-  - 💬 [Join our Discord server](https://discord.gg/vRvwuwgpVX) to have a live chat.

 ## Licensing